django-cms/django-cms/docs/contributing/development-community.rst

 If you are new to django CMS, then we recommend you to first familiarize yourself with the CMS and start with the `install <https://docs.django-cms.org/en/latest/introduction/01-install.html>`_ section.
-After that, you can have a go at issues on Github that are marked `Good first issue <https://github.com/django-cms/django-cms/labels/good%20first%20issues>`_.
+After that, you can have a go at issues on GitHub that are marked `Good first issue <https://github.com/django-cms/django-cms/labels/good%20first%20issues>`_.
 These issues are especially good if you're just starting out but still want to contribute.
 Beginners can also contribute to the project, for example by helping to improve the documentation, or other tasks, such as writing a blog article series about your journey of learning django CMS